-Several supporting documents have been elaborated for the overall enhancement of the project quality assurance plan.
-Most of the quality assurance actions are related to LFM, which was part of the original project proposal:
+Several supporting documents were elaborated for the overall enhancement of the project quality assurance plan.

+Many quality assurance actions are related to LFM, which was part of the original project proposal.
+This document is attached in its integrity as Annex A.